-This fellowship will be awarded to two faculty (with different disciplinary expertise; at least one faculty member must be tenure-line within the College of Liberal Arts and Social Sciences) who will teach a single class (capped at 30) dedicated to a project designed with and for a community partner.
+This fellowship will be awarded to two faculty (with different disciplinary expertise; at least one faculty member must be tenure-line within the College of LAS) who will teach a single class (capped at 30) dedicated to a project designed with and for your partner organization.

 This fellowship will provide:

 - $1000 stipend for each member of the team to support initial course development ($500 for repeat iterations);

 - a graduate or undergraduate CPBL intern to work with the faculty in support of the course and students, 10 hours/week, who will earn a stipend (undergraduate $2520; graduate $2800) and may or may not earn academic credit, as appropriate to student’s program of study (having an intern is optional, as designated in the fellowship application);

 - miscellaneous supplies/fees necessary for students to access course (as designated in the budget of the fellowship application);

 - budgetary support to home unit of one member of teaching team, if necessary, to replace instructor in a course that would otherwise have been taught by that member (as explained in the fellowship application and supported by the local academic officer of the unit in question).